-The total OPEB liability was determined as of the June 30, 2017 actuarial valuation using the following actuarial assumptions, applied to all periods included in the measurement:
+The total OPEB liability was determined as of the June 30, 2018 actuarial valuation using the following actuarial assumptions, applied to all periods included in the measurement:

 - Actuarial cost method entry age normal - Asset valuation method market value - Participation rate 100% of administers and confidentials, 80% of professionals, paraprofessionals, maintenance and garage employees eligible for a subsidy, and 30% of employees not eligible for subsidy are assumed to elect health coverage.
 100% assumed to elect life insurance coverage.
-Spouses of employees other than administrators and confidentials are assumed to cease all health coverages upon attainment of age 65. - Mortality rates for healthy annuitants and dependent beneficiaries were based on the RP-2000 Combined Healthy Annuitant Tables with age set back 3 years for both males and females.
-For disabled annuitants, rates were based on the RP-2000 Combined Disabled Table with age set back 7 years for males and 3 years for females.
+Spouses of employees other than administrators and confidentials are assumed to cease all health coverages upon attainment of age 65. - Mortality rates separate rates are assumed preretirement and postretirement using the rates assumed in the PSERS defined benefit pension plan actuarial valuation [based on the RP-2014 Mortality Tables for males and females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale]